CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

 ### Task 4.2: Add a trigger for the dialog

+In this task, you will learn how to add a trigger for the new weather dialog, initiating it from the existing welcome dialog.

 Now you need some way for the new dialog to be initiated from the existing welcome dialog.

 1. In the navigation pane, select the **WeatherBot** dialog that contains **WelcomeUsers** (this is under the top-level bot node of the same name).